17 Persuasive Advertising Techniques & Examples to Boost Sales

 Example

-Ads with puns always win hearts.
+Persuasive commercials examples with puns always win hearts.
 The above example of persuasion advertising with puns and self-deprecating humor is often the best form of humor appeal.

 Ads with puns?
 They’re pure gold!
 A great example of persuasion advertising is the Dr. Evil General Motors ad, where Austin Powers’ nemesis, Dr. Evil, hilariously declares he can’t be the world’s second-worst enemy behind climate change.
 He decides to save the planet first, then take over it with his evil power.